dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### Why

 Even though we don't require key properties to exist on an owned type, EF will still create shadow properties to be used as the primary key and the foreign key pointing to the owner.
-When the owner entity is changed it causes the values of the foreign key on the owned entity to change and since they are also used as the primary key this results in the entity identity to change.
-This isn't fully supported in EF Core yet and was only conditionally allowed for owned entities which sometimes resulted in the internal state to become inconsistent.
+When the owner entity is changed it causes the values of the foreign key on the owned entity to change, and since they are also used as the primary key this results in the entity identity to change.
+This isn't yet fully supported in EF Core and was only conditionally allowed for owned entities, sometimes resulting in the internal state becoming inconsistent.

 #### Mitigations